ghillert/botanic-ng/README.md

 ## How to Build

-You can also serve the UI using Grunt.
-As a prerequisite you need to have NPM and Bower installed.
+You can also serve the UI using Angular CLI.
+As a prerequisite you need to have NPM installed.
 Go into the `ui` directory:

 	$ cd ui/

-Next, install all dependencies needed (try with `sudo` and `-g` if this doesn't work):
+Next, install all dependencies needed:

 	$ npm install
-	$ bower install

 Now you can start the UI using:

-	$ grunt serve
+	$ npm start

-No you can visit [http://localhost:9000](http://localhost:9000).
+No you can visit [http://localhost:4200](http://localhost:4200).
 Please make sure that the backend is running (`com.hillert.botanic.MainApp`)

 ## Resources